ChaiGans/Tucil3_13522045/README.md

 - [Java](https://docs.oracle.com/en/java/)
 - [Java Swing](https://docs.oracle.com/javase%2F7%2Fdocs%2Fapi%2F%2F/javax/swing/package-summary.html)

+## Prerequisites
+- For Windows users: Ensure `Java 19` or a newer version is installed on your computer to successfully compile and execute the code.
+- For Linux users: Install the `most recent version` of Java on your computer to compile and execute the code.
+Verify that the installed Java version supports graphical interfaces, or you can install it using the command `sudo apt install openjdk-19-jdk`.

 ## How to run
 If you want to run this program you will need to do these steps